Nekromantix: Lineup changes

-In 1992 both Peek and Sandorff left the band.
+In 1992 both Jensen and Sandorff left the band.
 They were replaced by guitarist Jan Daggry and drummer Tim Kristensen, who used the stage names Ian Dawn ("Dawn" being an English translation of the Danish name Daggry) and Grim Tim Handsome.
 This lineup recorded the album Brought Back to Life, released in 1994, which earned a Grammy Award nomination for "Best Heavy Metal Album".

 Daggry then left the band and was replaced on tour first by Emil Oelund and then by Tormod Holm, until the band found new permanent guitarist Søren Munk Petersen.
 The Nekroman/Petersen/Kristensen lineup recorded 1996's Demons Are a Girl's Best Friend.
 During this time the band toured most of Europe including Finland, Germany, the UK, the Netherlands, Belgium, Sweden and France, and also toured Japan.
 They began to achieve cult status in the United States, where their albums were as yet only available as imports.

 At a 1996 festival in Cologne, Germany, Nekroman met fellow Copenhagen native Patricia Day, with whom he launched a new band called HorrorPops with himself on guitar and Day on double bass and lead vocals.
 The two would later marry, and their activity with HorrorPops put the Nekromantix on hold for several years, during which time Kristensen and Petersen both left the band.

 International success

 In 1997 Peter Sandorff returned to Nekromantix, bringing along his brother, Kristian, to play drums.
 In 1999 the band played a tenth-anniversary performance at Stengade 30 in Copenhagen, where they had performed their first shows after forming the band.
 This performance was recorded by Danish National Radio for a series of live shows and released the following year as the live album Undead 'n' Live.
 In 2000 the Nekromantix played their first performances in the United States, beginning with the first annual New York City "Psychobilly Rumble" and continuing with a nine-date tour of the west coast.

 In February 2001 Nekroman gave a demo of new songs to Rancid singer/guitarist and Hellcat Records label owner Tim Armstrong, a longtime fan of the band.
-The Nekromantix soon signed to the Los Angeles-based Hellcat and released the 2002 album Return of the Loving Dead.
+The Nekromantix soon signed to the Los Angeles–based Hellcat and released the 2002 album Return of the Loving Dead.
 Recorded in Denmark, it was the band's first album to be widely distributed in the U.S. and helped make them part of an emerging psychobilly movement on the west coast centered around the Hellcat label and spearheaded by bands such as Tiger Army.
 The album was supported with a music video for the song "Gargoyles Over Copenhagen" and the band toured the United States several times.